Some heating systems can be an absolute nightmare to balance, no matter how much you fight it you just can't seem to get it all going at once!

 We would strongly advise setting the pump carefully with these.
 If the pump targets a set pressure differential across the valve is below 1meters head they don't have full control and the further radiators may struggle.
 However, these valves typically have quite small-bore restrictive pathways (and increased valve authority), so this will be unlikely.
 Take note though, if you run the pump at a higher differential pressure than the minimum required, your pump power consumption will increase.

 For example, if you can get enough flow to the radiators with 3 meters head, but the pump is left at 6m head, you will double your power consumption.
 You should absolutely experiment with lowering your pump speed until flow begins to suffer.
-If you double your resistance, you double your power consumption this is a directly linear relationship.
-Read more..
+If you double your resistance, you double your power consumption this is a direct linear relationship.
+Read more

 If your pump is targeting speed, you will need to be even more careful.
 If the set speed is even slightly above your total flow limit through all the valves added together, then the valves will place exponentially more resistance against the pump, and the pump will increase to maximum pressure differential to compensate.
 This will draw the maximum power, for that flow rate.
 It's for this reason, we would always suggest leaving one bypass radiator for any excess flow to go through when using these valves.

-We would not suggest these valves for use with a modern modulating boiler which varies both pressure and flow for the reasons described above, or with a DT controlled pump.
-Here’s a little explainer.
+We would not suggest these valves for use with a modern modulating boiler which varies both pressures and flows for the reasons described above, or with a DT controlled pump.
+Here's a little explainer.

 The only other advice we would give when it comes to valve selection is to be aware of and understand valve authority and valve 'opening characteristics'.
 This is fully covered in our 'what you didn't know about lockshield's' article.

-The other variable to weather you require extra time balancing or different valve types depends on how your system is piped, and may be easier to resolve by adjusting when you replace the boiler or installing in a slightly different way from the start.
+The other variable to whether you require extra time balancing or different valve types depends on how your system is piped and may be easier to resolve by adjusting when you replace the boiler or installing in a slightly different way from the start.
 System layout also dictates what pump setting you should ideally use.